williambergmann/advanced-ecommerce-2/README.md

 ### Setup
-Fork, Clone, yarn install, yarn start
+Fork, Clone, npm install, npm start

 ### Do
 * Take the html out of the App component and put in separate components